Could the high-mass black holes from gravitational-wave observations be explained by lensing?: Conclusion

 \section{Conclusion}

 We checked the consistency of the BDS model with different aspects of the observational data, namely, (1) the number of detectable GW events, (2) the non-detection of strongly lensed pairs, (3) the observed distribution of redshifted total masses and apparent luminosity distance, and (4) the SNR of the SGWB.
 Our findings indicate that different regions of the $A_1-t_h$ parameter space in the BDS model are inconsistent with different observations.
-When all these constraints are combined, no choice of parameters remains viable~(figure~\ref{fig:combined_plot}).
+When all these constraints are combined, no choice of parameters remains viable~(Fig.~\ref{fig:combined_plot}).

 In this study, we used the SIS lens model to compute the lensing optical depth and magnifications.
-The number of detectable GW events as well as the SGWB SNR are largely insensitive to the choice of lens model, as lensed events constitute only a small fraction of the population.
-However, the fraction of strongly lensed pairs and the distribution of lensed BH masses will depend on the lens model that we assume.
-The Navarro-Frenk-White (NFW) profile that is considered by BDS~\citep{Diego:2019rzc} will have much smaller optical depths compared to the SIS profile.
-This will help in reducing the strong lensing fraction, but will not produce enough highly magnified events so that the observed high-mass BH population can be produced from the BDS model (see Appendix~\ref{appendix: choice_of_the_lens_model}).
+The number of detectable GW events and the SGWB SNR are largely insensitive to the choice of lens model.
+However, the fraction of strongly lensed pairs as well as the distribution of the redshifted masses and apparent luminosity distance of detected events will have some dependence on the lens model that we assume.
+The modified elliptical Navarro-Frenk-White (NFW) profile that is considered by BDS~\citep{Diego:2019rzc} has optical depths comparable or lower than that of the SIS profile.
+This will not change our conclusions (see Appendix~\ref{appendix: choice_of_the_lens_model}).

 The BDS model, with adjustable parameters $A_1$ and $t_h$, spans merger rate profiles predicted by a range of population synthesis studies (see the shaded region in figure \ref{fig:bds-merger-rate}).
 We believe that it would be difficult, if not impossible, to construct a BDS-like model that would successfully explain all the observations if the galactic BH mass distribution [Eq.~\eqref{eq:log-normal-mass-distr}] is assumed for the extragalactic binary BHs.